Maximum a Posteriori Inference of Random Dot Product Graphs via Conic Programming: Introduction

 \subsection{Main contributions}

 We summarize our main contributions below.
 We lay down theoretical foundations for the RDPG inference problem using a convex cone programming approach.
-We believe that the inference and optimization perspective offers insights that have not been leveraged in the study of these latent vector models.
-Our analysis, which centers around the study of our convex problem's optimality conditions, yields interesting theoretical properties of the inference problem.
+We believe that the inference and conic optimization perspective offers insights that have not been leveraged in the study of these latent vector models.
+Our analysis, which centers around the study of our cone program's optimality conditions, yields interesting theoretical properties of the inference problem.

 After taking the dual in \cref{sec:dual}, we use the primal-dual optimality conditions to derive an explicit relationship between the primal and dual optimal solutions $\bm{P}^*$ and $\bm{Q}^*$ (see \cref{prop:algebraic-rel,prop:main-bound}).
 Based on our bounds on the entries of $\bm{P}^*$ and $\bm{Q}^*$, we attempt to control their ranks.
 Unfortunately, we demonstrate a counterexample and a fundamental barrier to using our proof technique to prove that $\rank \bm{P}^*$ decreases arbitrarily as $C \to \infty$ (see \cref{prop:rank-barrier}).
 On the other hand, we see in \cref{subsec:likelihood,subsec:generalization} that our optimality bounds lead to asymptotic likelihood bounds and consistency bounds for a slightly modified model (see \cref{thm:likelihood-bound,thm:generalization}, respectively).